PiDroid-B/docker-compose-recursive/README.md

-        -d               Down : stop docker compose on each file -r               Restart : stop and run docker compose on each file -p               Prune : remove unsed images, volumes and networks OPTION
+        -d               Down : stop docker compose on each file -r               Restart : stop and run docker compose on each file -p               Prune : remove unsed images, volumes and networks -i               Install/Update : check if new versions of docker-compose and dcr exist (autoupdate for docker-compose if force)
+OPTION
-        -f               Force : do it without checking of OK file -c <file>        Conf file : get list of folder from file instead of generate it -v               Verbose : show more information
+        -f               Force : no check of OK file (udr), auto install/upgrade (i) -c <file>        Conf file : get list of folder from file instead of generate it -v               Verbose : show more information

+        /!\ use force only if you are sure what you do use this script at your own risk

 some usefull commands :